olliephillips/slippytrumpet.io/content/posts/how-to-make-money-with-crypto-via-itos-and-tokens-part-1.md

 ### So what about ITOs?

-An ITO, or Intial Token Offering represents the sale of cryptotokens to the public.
-Think of an ITO as similar to an ICO (Intial Coin Offering), and as similar to an IPO (Intial Public Offering) which is the offer of company shares to the public.
+An ITO, or Initial Token Offering represents the sale of cryptotokens to the public.
+Think of an ITO as similar to an ICO (Initial Coin Offering), and as similar to an IPO (Initial Public Offering) which is the offer of company shares to the public.

 In practice ICO and ITO get used interchangeably, though they are not quite the same.
 In one you get coins - new cryptocurrency - in the other you get tokens, something which is a product of what is known as a smart-contract.